TNRathnayake/RPi_project/README.md

   - Driving logic with PWM
   - Servo angle mapping
   - HC-SR04 distance monitoring in a background thread
-- If object is too close:
+- If an obstacle is too close:
-  - Motors stop
+  - Motors stop (Doesn't move forward)
   - Brake LED turns on
 - Once clear or auto-brake is disabled:
   - Resume motion